ToniWonKanobi/theoveranalyzed.net/posts/2015/3/13/whistle-acquires-pet-tracking-company-raises-15m.md

 Tags: Dogs, Apps
 Image: http://d.pr/i/1d1Ey+

-Somedays it is less hard than others, but every time I back out of the driveway to go to somewhere, and [Smokey][twitter] is not with me, I worry about him.
+Somedays it is less hard than others, but every time I back out of the driveway to go to somewhere, and [Smokey][1] is not with me, I worry about him.
 I am not so worried about what might happen *in the house* while we are gone.

 I am worried about what might happen to him *if he gets out*.

-A few months back, I bought a [Whistle Activity Monitor][whistle], in the hopes that I would be granted access to [Whistle GPS][archive].[^pr] Whistle had always envisioned being able to bring GPS tracking to pets.
-Apparently, the task was more than Whistle alone could handle, so they acquired [Tagg][pettracker], the foremost GPS-based pet tracking company.
+A few months back, I bought a [Whistle Activity Monitor][2], in the hopes that I would be granted access to [Whistle GPS][3].[^1] Whistle had always envisioned being able to bring GPS tracking to pets.
+Apparently, the task was more than Whistle alone could handle, so they acquired [Tagg][4], the foremost GPS-based pet tracking company.

 I recall catching wind of Tagg at this year's CES, and I had a rather opinionated take on their prospects.
 My thoughts were premised on the notion that Whistle GPS was going to be a thing, and based on the web/UI/UX differences between Whistle and Tagg (Tagg being the lesser), I assumed Tagg would flop: